kontext-e/jqassistant-plugins/README.md

 * declare additional dependencies in your project:

     - groupId de.kontext-e.jqassistant.plugin
-    - artifactId jqassistant.plugin.checkstyle or .findbugs or .jacoco or .git
+    - artifactId jqassistant.plugin.checkstyle or .findbugs or .jacoco or .git or .pmd
-    - e.g. for gradle:   runtime("de.kontext-e.jqassistant.plugin:jqassistant.plugin.checkstyle:1.0.0-M6")
+    - e.g. for gradle:   runtime("de.kontext-e.jqassistant.plugin:jqassistant.plugin.checkstyle:1.0.0-RC1")

 * you may want to configure some properties in jqassistant.properties or as system property (java -Dpropertyname=propertyvalue):